 At some point, individuals will be faced with deciding whether or not a QDRO is truly a worthwhile pursuit.
 Is the cost of drafting and filing this order worth the amount of money at stake?
 Small account balances generally are not worth the headache involved.
 More convenient arrangements may be made, including transferring funds to an IRA for the alternate payee.
 You can also make some other form of a lump-sum payment.

 A QDRO Form Must Contain Certain Information

-QDROS are complex, as every retirement plan has different rules and procedures.
+QDROs are complex, since every retirement plan has different rules and procedures.
 However, there are four key areas that every QDRO requires:

-1) Name, Social Security Number and Current Address of the Participant (plan owner) and Alternate Payee (non-employee spouse)
+1) Name, Social Security Number, and Current Address of the Participant (plan owner) and the Alternate Payee (non-employee spouse)

 2) Exact name of the plan that is being divided

 3) The way that the benefits will be divided